 Income tax expense.
-Income tax expense was recognized through increases in deferred tax liabilities and current federal and state income tax expenses of our indirect corporate subsidiaries.
+Income tax expense was recognized through increases in deferred tax liabilities and current federal and state income tax expenses of our indirect subsidiaries.

 Income from discontinued operations, net of tax.
-Income from discontinued operations, net of tax decreased in the first quarter of 2007 compared to the first quarter of 2006 due to the sale of the West Virginia and Virginia systems in July 2006.
+Income from discontinued operations, net of tax decreased in the six months ended June 30, 2007 compared to the six months ended June 30, 2006 due to the sale of the West Virginia and Virginia systems in July 2006.
 For more information, see Note 3 to the accompanying condensed consolidated financial statements contained in "Item 1.
 Financial Statements."